Substantial similarity: Pattern test

 The pattern test created by Columbia University professor Zechariah Chafee is primarily utilized to test fiction, comparing elements of plot and character between two works to see if substantial similarity exists.
 The more similarities exist between the two, the more likely the court will determine infringement.

-Abstraction-Filtration-Comparison test
+Abstraction–filtration–comparison test

-The primary test utilized in comparing computer programs, the "abstraction-filtration-comparison test" is also called more simply the "filtration test".
+The primary test utilized in comparing computer programs, the "abstraction–filtration–comparison test" is also called more simply the "filtration test".
 The test, which was devised by the U.S. Court of Appeals for the Second Circuit for Computer Associates International, Inc. v.
 Altai, Inc., compares the elements of software at increasing levels of abstraction, from machine instructions to program function, excluding those elements not copyrightable, such as those approaches dictated by efficiency or the fundamental operation of computers, to evaluate similarity.